Courage-1984/Dataset-Forge/docs/README_full.md

 - **📏 Size Filtering**: Remove small/invalid image pairs
 - **🧭 Align Images (Batch Projective Alignment)**: Aligns images from two folders (flat or recursive, matching by filename) using SIFT+FLANN projective transformation.
 Supports batch processing, robust error handling, and both flat and subfolder workflows.
 See Usage Guide for details.
 - **DPID implementations (BasicSR, OpenMMLab, Phhofm, Umzi)**: Multiple DPID (degradation) methods for downscaling, including Umzi's DPID (pepedpid) for HQ/LQ and single-folder workflows.

+### 🧩 Umzi's Dataset_Preprocessing (PepeDP-powered, July 2025)

+- **Best Tile Extraction**: Extracts the most informative tiles from images using Laplacian or IC9600 complexity, with robust parallelism and thresholding.
+- **Video Frame Extraction (Embedding Deduplication)**: Extracts diverse frames from video using deep embeddings (ConvNext, DINOv2, etc.) and distance thresholding.
+- **Duplicate Image Detection and Removal**: Finds and moves duplicate images using embedding similarity (Euclidean/cosine) and configurable thresholds.
+- **Threshold-Based Image Filtering (IQA)**: Filters images by quality using advanced IQA models (HyperIQA, ANIIQA, IC9600, etc.), with batch and median thresholding.

+All workflows are modular, testable, and use the latest PepeDP API.
+See [Usage Guide](usage.md#using-umzis-datasetpreprocessing) for details and examples.

 ## 🔍 Analysis & Validation